Automorphism groups of Steiner triple systems: Background

-Choose $n\ge 6$ so that $ 2^{n }-1>|{V_{\scriptscriptstyle\star}}| \ge 2^{n-6} $.
-Then \emph{the image of any map from $PG(n-1,2)$ into ${V_{\scriptscriptstyle\star}}$ sending each collinear triple to a triple or a point must have size} 1.
-(Otherwise, restrict to a plane mapping onto a triple in order to obtain a contradiction: the preimages of the points of the triple would have to be pairwise disjoint and cover the plane.)
+{\bf Choose $n\ge 6$ so that $ 2^{n }-1>|{V_{\scriptscriptstyle\star}}| \ge 2^{n-6} $.} Then \emph{the image of any map~from $PG(n-1,2)$ into ${V_{\scriptscriptstyle\star}}$ sending every collinear triple to a triple or a point must have size} 1.
+(Otherwise, since the map cannot be 1-1, restrict to a plane mapping onto a triple in order to obtain a contradiction: the preimages of the points of the triple would have to be pairwise disjoint, cover the plane, and be such that the line through two points of a preimage is contained in the preimage.)